BecaLParker/battle/README.md

 [INERT Commands/instructions, examples, screen shots etc]

 # Build process
-I collaborated with other @Makers students to create this code.
+I collaborated with other [@Makersacademy](https://github.com/makersacademy) students to create this code.

 ## Skills we were learning via this build
 * :space_invader: use an effective debugging process for web applications